If my lover were a comet

 And I’d plunge home!

 Sometimes reflective, recollecting the years spent together, the anniversary poem marks the passage of time, and the couple that endured it, for better and for worse.
-Browse below for poems on the subject.
+Browse our selection of poems on the subject.

 |1921||The Desolate Field||William Carlos Williams|